-Safety Nets for Students and Families is offering two types of grants.
+Safety Nets for Students and Families offers two types of grants.

 - Mini-grants of up to $5000 for schools/school districts to purchase and provide basic needs supplies to homeless students and families affected by Hurricane Harvey.
 (Examples include: clothing, food, hotel or transportation vouchers, supplies, etc.)